-7 Ways To Forgive Yourself For The Past (Because We All Have A Story)
+7 Ways To Forgive Yourself For The Past

 A huge part of loving yourself (which we know to be a huge part of, well, everything else running smoothly in life) is being able to forgive yourself.
 To really forgive yourself, you have to stop punishing yourself for acting when you didn't know better.
 You did what you thought you had to do.